rey5137/jsonbatch/README.md

 }
 ```
 By start, the Engine will loop though the **requests** list and choose the first template has predicate expression is true.
+(if a request template has predicate field is NULL, it will always be true).
 The Engine will build request from template, pass it to **RequestDispatcher** to execute request and collect response.

 After that, it will find the first matching template from the responses list of current request template.